meghanamanchala/demo-repo/README.md

 # demo-repo
-this is my first Git repository
+this is my first Git repository<br>
+author:someone